Centro Cultural Hispano de San Marcos is a non-profit 501(c)(3) organization.

 Little free libraries have been built throughout the country, providing many communities with access to free books that they can choose to keep or exchange.

-This library is the very first in a series to be built in San Marcos, Texas and was unveiled on September 19, 2015 during Centro Cultural Hispano de San Marcos’ Fifth Anniversary Celebration.
+This library is the very first in a series to be built in San Marcos, Texas, by Charles Tabor and was unveiled on September 19, 2015 during Centro Cultural Hispano de San Marcos’ Fifth Anniversary Celebration.

 The building that now stands was originally the Mexican School during a time when education was a segregated institution in San Marcos.
 For many years, Hispanic children and children with Spanish-sounding surnames attended the Mexican School.
 It was later renamed the Southside School in an attempt to remove racial divisions before being renamed, again, to Bohnam Elementary.